kHarshit/kHarshit.github.io/_posts/2018-05-11-a-visual-introduction-to-eigenvectors-and-eigenvalues.md

 The solution of this equation gives the eigvenvalues.
 Put these eigenvalues in the original expression to get their corresponding eigenvectors.

+## Why eigenvectors matter for data science: PCA

+Eigenvectors and eigenvalues are the foundation of **Principal Component Analysis (PCA)**, one of the most widely used dimensionality reduction techniques.
+PCA finds a new set of axes, the principal components, that capture the maximum variance in the data.
+These axes turn out to be the **eigenvectors of the covariance matrix** of the data.

+- The **eigenvectors** determine the directions of the new feature space (the principal components).
+- The **eigenvalues** determine the magnitude of variance captured by each principal component.
+Larger eigenvalues mean more variance is explained.

+A **cumulative eigenvalue plot** (scree plot) shows how much of the total variance is captured by the top `k` components.
+You typically choose `k` such that 90–95% of the variance is retained.

+PCA can be computed either via eigendecomposition of the covariance matrix or via **Singular Value Decomposition (SVD)**, which is more numerically stable.
+SVD factorizes a matrix A as:

+$$A = USV^T$$

+where `U` and `V` are orthogonal matrices and `S` is a diagonal matrix of singular values.
+The columns of `V` give the principal component directions, and the singular values relate to eigenvalues via $$e_i = \frac{s_i^2}{n-1}$$.

 **References:**